 In this regard, I think it is indeed fair to label Go a systems programming language.
 We can also see this reflected in the types of software built using Go:

 Bcan run on the same OS in different containers.
 One container can make it look as if

 Ais running on Red Hat Linux while the container for

 Bmakes it look as if it is running on Ubuntu Linux.

-- Kubernetes — Is a system for managing multiple containers across multiple computers.
+- Kubernetes — A system for managing multiple containers across multiple computers.

 - InfluxDB — A database system for storing time series data to be analyzed in realtime.

-- Traefik — I used for load balancing.
+- Traefik — Is used for load balancing.
 Meaning it takes network requests from clients and try to route it to a server which has available capacity.